-Before using this guide, we recommend reviewing the following sections to understand Blockmark’s webhook system:
+Before using this guide, we recommend reviewing the following sections to understand BlockMark’s webhook system:

 This guide provides a step-by-step process for setting up and managing webhooks in BlockMark Registry, enabling your application to receive real-time notifications for events such as certificate issuance and updates.
 It covers creating a webhook group, verifying an endpoint, handling webhook events, and verifying request authenticity using the webhook secret.
 The examples use Node.js with Express to demonstrate a simple implementation.

-string, as shown below:{
+event key set to endpoint.verify and a secret string, as shown below:{

 "event": "endpoint.verify",